-In millions 2011 2010 2009 Net cash provided by operating activities \$375 \$247 \$260 Less: Expenditures for property, plant and equipment, net of grant reimbursements (101) (169) (112) Less: Additions to capitalized software (62) (57) (61) Net cash (used in) provided by discontinued operations (24) 16 (37) Free cash flow (non-GAAP) \$188 \$37 \$50
+In millions 2011 2010 2009 Net cash provided by operating activities \$388 \$279 \$289 Less: Expenditures for property, plant and equipment, net of grant reimbursements (61) (69) (43) Less: Additions to capitalized software (62) (57) (61) Net cash used in discontinued operations (77) (116) (135) Free cash flow (non-GAAP) \$188 \$37 \$50

-In 2011, net cash provided by operating activities increased \$128 million, net capital expenditures decreased \$68 million, capitalized software additions increased \$5 million, and net cash used in discontinued operations increased \$40 million, which contributed to a net increase in free cash flow of \$151 million in comparison to 2010.
-The decrease in net capital expenditures was due to a planned reduction in investments in the Entertainment line of business.
-The cash used in discontinued operations was attributable to remediation payments made associated with the Fox River environmental matter, which were offset by a smaller amount of insurance recoveries in 2011 as compared to the prior year period.
+In 2011, net cash provided by operating activities increased \$109 million, net capital expenditures decreased \$8 million, capitalized software additions increased \$5 million, and net cash used in discontinued operations decreased \$39 million, which contributed to a net increase in free cash flow of \$151 million in comparison to 2010.
+The cash used in discontinued operations was attributable to the operating loss from the Entertainment business as well as remediation payments made associated with the Fox River environmental matter slightly offset by insurance recoveries in 2011.

-In 2010, net cash provided by operating activities decreased \$13 million, net capital expenditures increased \$57 million, capitalized software additions decreased \$4 million, and net cash provided by discontinued operations increased \$53 million, which contributed to a net decrease in free cash flow of \$13 million in comparison to 2009.
-Planned expenditures related to investments in the Entertainment line of business constituted a majority of the increase in net capital expenditures.
-During the year ended December 31, 2010, cash provided by discontinued operations was attributable to the receipt of insurance recoveries in excess of remediation payments made in connection with the Fox River environmental matter.
+In 2010, net cash provided by operating activities decreased \$10 million, net capital expenditures increased \$26 million, capitalized software additions decreased \$4 million, and net cash used in discontinued operations decreased \$19 million, which contributed to a net decrease in free cash flow of \$13 million in comparison to 2009.
+Planned expenditures mainly related to investments in new manufacturing facilities in Columbus, Georgia, USA and Manaus, Brazil.
+During the year ended December 31, 2010, cash used in discontinued operations was attributable to the operating loss from the Entertainment business offset by the receipt of insurance recoveries in excess of remediation payments made in connection with the Fox River environmental matter.